Are you interested in the feeding habits of the ball python?

-Once you have eliminated those issues, and your snake is not eating, you should make the call to a veterinarian who specializes in reptiles.
+Once you have eliminated those issues and your snake is not eating, you should call a veterinarian who specializes in reptiles.

-A veterinarian will tell you if your ball python has developed some disease or even has a parasite.
+A veterinarian will tell you if your ball python has developed some disease or even parasites.

-Feeding your ball python live mice is a good way for them to get the nutrients they need.
+Feeding your ball python live mice is an excellent way to get the nutrients they need.

-This is also a great thing to try if your ball python is a picky eater, but be sure you are aware of the possible dangers associated with feeding live prey.
+This is also a great thing to try if your ball python is a picky eater, but be sure you are aware of the possible dangers of feeding live prey.

 If you are still worried about your ball python’s eating habits, be sure to contact your veterinarian to understand what will work best for you and your snake.